Beijing 2022: Skier Arif Khan flying the flag for 1.4 billion Indians | DW | 14.02.2022

 Kahn is the 13th Indian and 10th alpine skier from the country to take part in a Winter Olympics.
 He nearly represented India at the Pyeongchang Olympics but ran out of funds while trying to qualify.

 For years, his father has helped fund his career.
 But, according to Khan, he requires around €100,000 per year to finance his dream.
-This time around, 40% of his funding came from a company named JSW Sports, while he also received funding from the government in Jammu and Kashmir and funded the rest himself, even working as a ski instructor.
+This time around, 40% of his funding came from a company named JSW Sports, while he also received funding from the government in Jammu and Kashmir.
+He funded the rest himself, even working as a ski instructor.

 "There were times when I had to give up, but I restarted and worked on my dream," he said.